How to Write an Annual Leave Request Letter: Examples for 2026

 Check the real rule before you write

-Start with the policy, contract, or HR system.
-A good request sounds simple, but it should still match the approval route your workplace actually uses.
+Start by checking your policy, contract, or HR system.
+A good request may sound simple, but it should follow the approval process your workplace actually uses.

 See what to include